Adolf Hitler's bodyguard

-Adolf Hitler, the dictator of Nazi Germany, initiated World War II in Europe with the invasion of Poland in September 1939 and was central to the Holocaust.
+Adolf Hitler, dictator of Germany from 1933 to 1945, initiated World War II in Europe with the invasion of Poland in September 1939 and was central to the Holocaust.
 He was hated by his persecuted enemies and even by some of his own countrymen.
 Although attempts were made to assassinate him, none were successful.
 Hitler had numerous bodyguard units over the years which provided security.

 When Hitler returned to Munich from military service in 1918, he became a member of the Nazi Party, an extremist far-right political party in Bavaria.
 In 1921, he was elected leader of the party.
 As his speeches promoted violence and racism, Hitler needed permanent security.

 Founded in 1920, the Sturmabteilung (SA) was the first of many paramilitary protection squads that worked to protect Nazi officials.
 In 1923, a small bodyguard unit, which became known as the Stosstrupp-Hitler (SSH), was set up specifically for Hitler's protection.
 It was under the control of the SA.
 Then in 1925, as the Nazi Party grew, the Schutzstaffel (SS) was created as a sub-section of the SA.
 Initially only about a hundred men, it was also originally a personal protection unit for Hitler.
-Several other bodyguard organisations, such as the Führerbegleitkommando (FBK), Leibstandarte SS Adolf Hitler (LSSAH) and Reichssicherheitsdienst (RSD) were created as sub-sections of the SS.
-Police and security forces available included the Geheime Staatspolizei (Gestapo), Ordnungspolizei (Orpo), Kriminalpolizei (Kripo) and Sicherheitspolizei (SiPo).
-In addition, the Nazi intelligence organization, the Sicherheitsdienst (SD), investigated and performed security checks on people, including party members.
+Several other bodyguard organisations, such as the Führerbegleitkommando (FBK), Leibstandarte SS Adolf Hitler (LSSAH), and Reichssicherheitsdienst (RSD) were created as sub-sections of the SS.
+Police and security forces available included the Geheime Staatspolizei (Gestapo), Ordnungspolizei (Orpo), Kriminalpolizei (Kripo), and Sicherheitspolizei (SiPo).
+In addition, the Nazi intelligence organisation, the Sicherheitsdienst (SD), investigated and performed security checks on people, including party members.
 If the SD personnel determined an arrest was to be made, they passed the information on to the Gestapo.
 Like many autocratic rulers, Hitler surrounded himself with security units for protection.

 Background

-Adolf Hitler was 29 years old in 1918, when he returned to Munich after Germany's defeat in World War I. Similar to many German veterans at the time, he was left feeling bitter and frustrated.
-He believed in the widely held "Stab-in-the-back myth", that the German Army did not lose the war on the battlefield but on the homefront due to the communists and Jews.
+In 1918, Adolf Hitler returned to Munich after Germany's defeat in World War I. Similar to many German veterans at the time, he was left feeling bitter and frustrated.
+He believed in the widely held "Stab-in-the-back myth", that the German Army did not lose the war on the battlefield but on the home front due to the communists and Jews.

 The 1930s were a time of civil unrest in Germany, compounded by the economic problems of the Great Depression.
 In this environment, a number of extremist political parties took form, including the German Workers' Party (DAP), a short-lived predecessor of the Nazi Party.
 Sensing an opportunity, Hitler decided to join the DAP, which was renamed the Nazi Party in 1920.
 He was considered a charismatic orator which led to him being chosen to lead the party the following year.
 Over the years, the number of Hitler's enemies expanded, especially after the Nazi Party's seizure of power in 1933.
 Security problems increased as Germany began its annexation of territory, "occupation" of countries and with the invasion of Poland, which initiated World War II in Europe.
 His bodyguard commanders thereby established a security structure that was followed throughout the war in Europe.